Frequently Asked Questions

 Q. How many sessions will it take to resolve my condition?

 A. Since every condition is different, the frequency and duration of treatment may vary.
 The length of time you have been in pain, the severity of your pain, the number of body parts that are in pain and your overall physical health affect how long treatment lasts.
-In the majority of cases, a person will achieve a noticeable reduction within 2-3 visits.
+In the majority of cases, a person will achieve a significant reduction within 2-3 visits.
 Some patients require or prefer to have more.
-Often the first visit gives significant relief.
+Often the first visit gives noticeable relief.
 Being an active participant in your treatment will help you to recover more quickly.

 Q. How can I help my treatment be more effective?